Overdrafts can be expensive ways to borrow money – and they’re set to get bigger. Here’s how to clear one.

 You can switch bank accounts even if you have an overdraft – though the new bank has to agree to offer you a new overdraft.
 This can be dependent on how large your overdraft is and on your wider credit report.

 The best overdrafts are obviously 0% ones.
 These tend to be quite small.
 First Direct has a £250 0% overdraft, but there aren’t many others out there and the new rules could seem them disappear.
-For example, the Nationwide FlexPlus £250 buffer is going in November.
+For example, the Nationwide FlexPlus £250 buffer went in November.

 If a 0% one isn’t available, you can see what you’d get charged for an authorised overdraft at a different bank.
 Though it can be hard to compare (hence the new FCA rules), some will be better than others – though which ones depend on how often you are overdrawn and by how much, Still, it’s worth doing if you are spending a lot every month in fees.